mesonbuild/meson/docs/markdown/Reference-manual.md

 This is useful for building modules that will be `dlopen()`ed and hence may contain undefined symbols that will be provided by the library that is loading it.

+If you want the shared module to be able to refer to functions and variables defined in the [`executable`](#executable) it is loaded by, you will need to set the `export_dynamic` argument of the executable to `true`.

 *Added 0.37.0*